-For the six months ended June 30, 2021, cash used in operating activities was approximately \$0.7 million.
-Net income of approximately \$2.7 million was principally attributable to non-cash income related to the change in fair value of the warrant liabilities of approximately \$4.0 million, partially offset by transaction costs allocated to the warrant liability of approximately \$0.7 million.
-Changes in operating assets and liabilities used approximately \$0.1 million of cash for operating activities.
+For the six months ended June 30, 2021, cash used in operating activities was \$720,379.
+Net income of \$2,724,786 was principally attributable to non-cash income related to the change in fair value of the warrant liabilities of \$3,980,000, partially offset by transaction costs allocated to the warrant liability of \$683,466.
+Changes in operating assets and liabilities used \$137,534 of cash.

-As of June 30, 2021, we had marketable securities of approximately \$250.0 million held in a trust account (the "Trust Account") located in the United States.
-Such amount will be invested only in U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act of 1940, as amended (the "Investment Company Act"), with a maturity of 185 days or less or in any open-ended investment company that holds itself out as a money market fund selected by the Company meeting the conditions of Rule 2a-7 of the Investment Company Act, as determined by the Company, until the earlier of (i) the completion of a Business Combination and (ii) the distribution of the funds held in the Trust Account.
+As of June 30, 2022, we had marketable securities of \$250,290,005 held in a trust account (the "Trust Account") located in the United States.
+Such amount will be invested only in U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act of 1940, as amended (the "Investment Company Act"), with a maturity of 185 days or less or in any openended investment company that holds itself out as a money market fund selected by the Company meeting the conditions of Rule 2a-7 of the Investment Company Act, as determined by the Company, until the earlier of (i) the completion of a Business Combination and (ii) the distribution of the funds held in the Trust Account.
 Interest income on the balance in the Trust Account may be used by us to pay taxes.
-Through June 30, 2021, we have not withdrawn any interest earned from the Trust Account.
+Through June 30, 2022, we have withdrawn \$73,468 of interest earned on the Trust Account to pay taxes and franchise fees.
+We plan to withdraw an additional \$206,780 during the three months ended September 30, 2022 as reimbursement for tax and franchise fees paid during 2021 and 2022.